 Are there different types and styles of French doors?

-Originally differentiated only by their number of panes, or lights, French doors are available in myriad styles and materials, ranging from single pane (called one light) to 10-light styles (with 2-by-5-inch panes) set in frames made of wood, steel, aluminum, and even fiberglass.
+Originally differentiated only by their number of panes, or lights, French doors are available in myriad styles and materials, ranging from single pane (called one light) to 10-light styles (2 panes by 5 panes) set in frames made of wood, steel, aluminum, and even fiberglass.
 Clear glass is most common, but in settings where some privacy is desired, opaque glass may be used.

 Where can I use French doors?